chemical081/tasks/README.md

 - Disable password authentication and only allow via ssh keys
 - Connect via SSH to that host through key pair only
 - Write a script to automatically connect to vm server and take incremental backup (rsync) of a directory from vm server to your local directory hourly

+  ## Setting up ssh server and allowing ssh port 2202